 • Matar Paneer / Mushroom Matar / Roasted Cauliflower – You can also add different veggies to this sauce and make delicious curries.
 All of the veggies can be added after making the sauce.
 Simmer for 3-4 minutes on saute mode to cook the veggies.

 • Butter Chicken or Murgh Makhani – You can also cook butter chicken with this recipe.
 Add chicken thigh pieces on top of the other ingredients before pressure cooking.
 Cook for 10 minutes at high pressure.
-Remove chicken and cut into 2-3 inch size pieces.
+Remove chicken and cut into 2-3-inch pieces.
 Add back to the sauce.
 Voila, butter chicken is ready!
-(Update: Butter Chicken Recipe here)

 • Love this gravy?
 Make it a dip with naan and serve it as an appetizer.

-• Vegan: To make this curry vegan, replace cream with coconut cream and paneer with tofu or vegetables.
+• Vegan: To make this curry vegan, replace cream with coconut milk and paneer with tofu or vegetables.

 Make it a meal: Cook white basmati rice pot-in-pot (PIP) when pressure cooking the curry.
 Check measurements here.